JenniferKim09/PROTAC-benchmark/README.md

 The code provided here is for the  **Comprehensive assessment and benchmark of deep generative models for proteolysis targeting Chimera (PROTAC) design** paper and serves as an illustrative example of the metric calculations described in the manuscript.

+## 0. generate molecules from GenAIs

+ The models used in the benchmark all provide their code in their corresponding Github repository.
+So, if you want to run their codes, it is recommended to go to their Github repository for detailed instructions.
+Alternatively, we also provide the used data (and json files, if necessary) and step-by-step codes in `./models`.

 ## 1. Data Preparation